cosmos/cosmos-sdk/docs/core/upgrade.md

 Using this information, the SDK will be able to detect when modules with newer versions are introduced to the app.

 ### Consensus Version
 The consensus version is defined on each app module by the module developer.
 It serves as the breaking change version of the module.
-This number is how the SDK identifies which modules to upgrade.
-For example, if the bank module was version 2, and an upgrade introduces bank module 3, the SDK will know to upgrade the bank module.
+The consensus version helps to inform the SDK on which modules need to be upgraded.
+For example, if the bank module was version 2 and an upgrade introduces bank module 3, the SDK will know to upgrade the bank module and run its "version 2 to 3" migration script.

 ### Version Map
 The version map is a mapping of module names to consensus versions.
 The map is persisted to state for use during in-place migrations.
 When migrations finish, the updated version map is persisted to state.